 No atypical conditions were noted for any of the comparable sales.
-Notably, Comparable One reflected an auction of State owned property.
-However, it was widely advertised, and the auction aspect of the sale was not considered to impact the sale price.
+Notably, Comparable Five reflects a pending sale of State owned property.
+However, discussion with the State's representative indicates that it has been widely advertised, and is currently in escrow for asking price.